KimboTodd/kimblog/_posts/svgs.md

 </div>
 ```

-1. Go to your profile at a url like: github.com/yourProfileName
+1. Go to your profile at a URL like: github.com/yourProfileName

 ### Helpful Links

-If you want a more accurate way to see what this will look like in the github rendered, check out this post: <https://pragmaticpineapple.com/adding-custom-html-and-css-to-github-readme/>.
+If you want a more accurate way to see what this will look like in the GitHub rendered, check out this post: <https://pragmaticpineapple.com/adding-custom-html-and-css-to-github-readme/>.

 This is similar information, but at the bottom is an understated, effective use of adding a little animation that isn't overdone:
 <https://omrilotan.medium.com/rich-html-in-github-readme-bfb3de791441>

-Some fun things you can do to turn your github profile into your myspace page: https://github.com/DenverCoder1/readme-typing-svg and a little inspiration https://github.com/8BitJonny
+Some fun things you can do to turn your GitHub profile into your MySpace page: [Readme Typing SVG](https://github.com/DenverCoder1/readme-typing-svg) and a little inspiration [8BitJonny's GitHub](https://github.com/8BitJonny).